‘Kentaurenschale’ (‘Bowl with Centaurs’ or ‘Fertility Bowl’)

 The Bismarck monument depicted in ‘The American Magazine of Art’, Volume 26, Nr.
 3, March 1933.

 ‘With his Hamburg Bismarck and his Fencer Fountain, Lederer exerted a profound influence upon German sculpture, almost paralleling that of von Hildebrand……..
 It would be as impossible for Lederer to have conceived Kolbe’s delicately poised dancing girls as it would be for Kolbe to develop the static yet dynamic grandeur of mass inherent in the Hamburg Bismarck’, The American Magazine of Art, Volume 26, Nr.
 3, March 1933.

 Hugo Lederer, ‘Der Fechter‘ (’The Fencer’), revealed 26 November 1904, Breslau (now Wroclaw, Poland).
 Height 2.00 meter.
 Located at the entrance of the main building of the University of Wroclaw.

-Left: the original plaster model of Fechter, displayed at the ‘Münchener Internationalen Kunstausstellung 1905’.
+Right: the original plaster model of Fechter, again displayed at the ‘Münchener Internationalen Kunstausstellung 1905’.